larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 10:13
 that were active in one circumstance are now becoming active in the same circumstance again.
 10:18
-And so it's really just like hearing the same song maybe not played on a piano but next time on a classical guitar, 10:25 there's something similar about that song even though it's being played on two different instruments.
+And so it's really just like heawring the same song maybe not played on a piano but next time on a classical guitar, 10:25 there's something similar about that song even though it's being played on two different instruments==.
 So I think it's important
 10:31
 that people understand the parts of their nervous system, and that it includes so much more than just the brain 10:38